 As a Church of England academy, we ensure that Religious Education (RE) is non-confessional and is considered a core academic subject.
 The 1988 Education Act states that ‘Religious Education has equal standing in relation to core subjects of the National Curriculum in that it is compulsory for all registered pupils’.
 However, should they wish, Parents may withdraw their child from RE lessons or any part of the RE curriculum.

-We ensure that we comply with the legal requirements and the Church of England’s Statement of Entitlement by following yearly plans which are sequential and in place from Foundation Stage to Year 6.
-These follow the Staffordshire LA Agreed Syllabus and Understanding Christianity units on core concepts and key enquiry based ‘Big Questions’ encouraging meaningful discussion and personal reflection.
+We ensure that we comply with the legal requirements and the Church of England’s Statement of Entitlement by following yearly plans which are sequential and in place from Foundation Stage to Year 6 (please see below).
+We teach and cover units from; Understanding Christianity and Diocese of Lichfield SOW 2017, which link and meet with the objectives and intended outcomes of the Staffordshire Agreed Syllabus.

-Religious Education is taught on a weekly basis but is also enriched through RE ‘drop-down’ days, first-hand experience visiting different places of worship, visitors of different faiths and cross-curricular opportunities such as whole school termly themes e.g. ‘Freedom and Justice’ and the study of biblical and modern day role models from diverse backgrounds.
+Religious Education is taught on a weekly basis but is also enriched through RE ‘drop-down’ days, first-hand experience visiting different places of worship, visitors of different faiths, Godly Play sessions and cross-curricular opportunities such as whole school termly themes e.g. ‘Freedom and Justice’ and the study of biblical and modern day role models from diverse backgrounds.

 Lessons are planned and delivered in a variety of ways ensuring that all children can access and participate in lessons this may include art, music, dance and drama with all classes involved in a performance related to key events in the Christian calendar i.e. Nativity, Easter service.